-St Patrick’s Day (happening this Wednesday) is going to be different this year - no Guiness-fuelled nights on the town, no parades, no parties.
-But that doesn’t mean we can’t celebrate the Irish, and here at Erudus we like to do that through food and drink!
-So here’s our round-up of the tastiest treats from the Emerald Isle, plus some tips for serving them - because Irish food and drink makes a moreish menu addition all year round...
+St Patrick’s Day might not be here quite yet, but here’s our round-up of the tastiest treats from the Emerald Isle, plus some tips for serving them - because Irish food and drink makes a moreish menu addition all year round...

 What is Irish Coffee?